Hozan77/Hozan77/README.md

 - **Cloud & DevOps:** Azure, Azure DevOps, AWS

 ### 🚀 Current Endeavors
-- Working on two significant projects, details and source codes will be available soon.
+- Working on three significant projects, details and source codes will be available soon.
 - Actively utilizing Azure and Azure DevOps for my development and deployment processes.

 ### 📚 Education